neurosnap/remix-middleware/README.md

 ## remix-auth

-We built a couple middleware that will help interacting with [remix-auth](https://github.com/sergiodxa/remix-auth) more streamlined.
+We built a middleware that will help interacting with [remix-auth](https://github.com/sergiodxa/remix-auth) more streamlined.

 - isAuthenticated - activates `authenticator.isAuthenticated`
-- userData - automatically assigns the user object to the remix response object

 Setting up `remix-auth`